Skincare, Acne, Anti-aging, Skin school

 How to Protect the Skin Barrier while Using Tretinoin?

-hydration to repair skin barrier damage on tretinoin
+How to protect or repair the skin barrier after tretinoin

 Thin, sensitive, and reactive skin should build up tretinoin use gradually, while thick, oily skin can typically handle more.
 Your skin can tolerate more in warm, humid months and less in the winter when the skin is dry and more easily irritated.